Our Focus

 Conservation and Biodiversity Enhancement

 The sugarbirds and sunbirds, with their long tails and iridescent colours, are keystone pollinators of approximately 400 plant species in the Cape Floristic Region of South Africa.
 However, our earlier research has shown that these iconic creatures are reluctant to cross urban areas.
-By building ecological corridors and restoring nectar-feeding bird migration routes across the densely urbanized Cape Flats, the Ingcungcu Sunbird Restoration Project links isolated patches of critically endangered Sand Plain Fynbos.
+By building ecological corridors and restoring nectar-feeding bird migration routes across the densely urbanized Cape Flats, Ingcungcu is linking isolated patches of critically endangered lowland Fynbos.

 Links to Nature Reserves